nocthulh/Protect-the-Moon-RMX23051/README.md

 Below, I'm sharing a blog that outlines the various changes I made to the project for better readability and organization.

- ## "restructuring of the asset tree
+ ## restructuring of the asset tree